ysyk2021/self-improvement-with-ai-techniques-and-strategies-to-enhance-your-well-being/src/chapter-3-2.md

-# Use of AI-Powered Apps for Goal-Setting and Habit Formation

 In this chapter, we'll explore how AI-powered apps can be used for goal-setting and habit formation.
 We'll discuss the benefits of using these apps, including personalized recommendations and feedback, and how they can help individuals stay on track towards achieving their objectives.